How Queen’s ‘Bohemian Rhapsody’ Ushered in the Video Age

 "We all sat around a TV at the editing facility with our fingers crossed, wondering whether it was going to be on – and then, wham!
-There it was," said Gowers.
+There it was," Gowers said.
 "The crazy thing is, when it aired the fans weren’t the only ones seeing it for the first time — the band were too."

 The "Bohemian Rhapsody" video went on to become something of a viewing sensation, remaining in rotation throughout the single's incredible million-selling run, which included nine weeks at the top of the U.K. pop charts.
-And while Gowers later expressed a modicum of regret over the end product, saying "if we’d had more money and more time we would have made something that was a lot better than what it was," he's among the many who've since credited its success with helping pave the way for the MTV era.
+Gowers later expressed a modicum of regret over the end product: "If we’d had more money and more time we would have made something that was a lot better than what it was."
+Still, he's among the many who've since credited its success with helping pave the way for the MTV era.
 "I always say it was six minutes that changed my whole life," he added.
 "It was also the greatest risk of Queen’s career."

 Filming the video may have been a risk, but it was only one among several the band made at that point — and given that they were in the middle of scoring an enormous hit with what was then the most expensive single in rock history, they were growing accustomed to those risks paying off.
 Looking back on the shoot during his chat with the BBC, May was reluctant to assign too much importance to the "Bohemian Rhapsody" video, though he was willing to admit that Queen went a step further than many contemporaries.

-"I know it's been called the first ever music video, but it's hard to actually define these things," shrugged May.
+"I know it's been called the first ever music video, but it's hard to actually define these things," May said with a shrug.
 "I know for a fact the Beatles made 35mm films of tracks — but ours was more like a mini-movie."